Sevenoaks School

 History

-Founded in 1432 by William Sevenoke as a part of his last will and testament, the school was intended to give a classical education to boys from the town, free of church constrictions.
-Sevenoke’s will also provided for almshouses for poor men and women.[14]
+Founded as a grammar school by William Sevenoke in 1432 as a part of his last will and testament, the school was intended to give a classical education to boys in the area on free of charge and free of church constrictions.[10]
+Sevenoke’s will also provided for almshouses for poor men and women.[11]
 Sevenoaks School is one of the oldest lay foundations in England.
 Sevenoke was Mayor of London and, as a friend of Henry V, may have been influenced by the MP for Shropshire and King's pleader, David Holbache, who founded Oswestry in 1407.
 According to William Lambarde and Richard Johnson (Nine Worthies of London), Sevenoke was a foundling, whose decision to establish the school and almshouses may have been inspired by his early history.

 In 1560, in response to a petition by Ralph Bosville and Sevenoaks parishioners, Elizabeth I issued letters patent incorporating the school, giving it the right to use her name, and changing its governance.
 A seal was issued bearing Bosville's initials and the motto Servire Deo Regnari Est. Ralph Bosville was Clerk of the Court of Wards and Liveries, a JP and owner of the Manor of Bradbourne near Sevenoaks, and under the conditions of the letters patent, he and his heirs were to serve on the governing body as long as they lived in Kent.
-He has been described as the school's 'second founder'.[15]
-Supporting the letters patent, statues and ordinances were issued in 1574 and a private act of Parliament (39 Eliz.
+He has been described as the school's 'second founder'.[12]
+Supporting the letters patent, statues and ordinances were issued in 1574 and a private act of Parliament, the Sevenoaks School Act 1597 (39 Eliz.
 1. c.
-13) passed in 1597.
+13 Pr.) passed in February 1598.
 The school also received a number of bequests during the sixteenth century and during this period was brought to wider attention by William Lambarde's A Perambulation of Kent (1576).

 The school remained small until the late 19th century.
 School records show that between 1716 and 1748, under the headmastership of the Revd Simpson, school numbers dropped from 'a great many scholars' to only four boys.
 Simpson resigned and was replaced by Edward Holme, a distant relative of Sir Richard Burton.
 By 1778 there were around 60 pupils, and the same is indicated in the School Inquiry Commission of 1868.